Cows

 Mammal-to-Mammal Transmission

-Detections in multiple states and a larger percentage of infected cows have lead to speculations about mammal-to-mammal transmission.
-Even airborne transmission has been speculated about.
-A human case related to cattle has lead to further speculations.
-However, the transmission via respiratory droplets is highly unlikely.
-While one factor may be transmission through saliva due to cows licking each other, the focus is currently on milk and milking instruments, due to high concentrations of virus found in milk.
+Mammal-to-mammal transmission has been observed between cows and from cows to other species, namely cats, a racoon, and humans.
+Milk and milking instruments seem to be the primary cause of the transmission, due to high concentrations of virus found in milk.
 Apparently the outbreak started as early as late December 2023 and was not detected for months.
-The virus has spread to at 30 farms in several US states, but testing of milk reveals that the presence of bird flu in cows is already a widespread phenomenon.
+The virus has spread to at least 170 farms in at least 13 US states.
+Testing of milk reveals that the presence of bird flu in cows is a widespread phenomenon.

 To date, we have not found significant concentration of virus in respiratory related samples, which indicates to us that respiratory transmission is not a primary means of transmission.